 - Screen-free times – eg no phones/screens during meals, no TV Monday-Thursday, tech-free Sundays or a tech-free hour before bedtime

 You need to find rules that work for you and for your unique family circumstances.
 A family meeting is a really good way to agree ground rules with your children.
+You might also find these resources on social media and self-esteem useful.

 Try and create distance between people and phones.
 Leave your phones at home on days out.
 Leave them in another room when you are at home so you can’t see that blinking light (or turn off app notifications so it blinks less!).
 And, rather than everyone retreating to their own devices and not talking to each other, think about having family-based tech experiences together such as family movie nights or computer game tournaments.
 Using tech together builds relationships and can promote communication.